MokeEire/du-bois-challenge/src/routes/plates/challenge04/+page.md

 ### Draw the paths

-As mentioned above, I generated the JSON for the routes with an online tool.
+As mentioned above, I generated the JSON for the routes with an online tool called [geojson.io](https://geojson.io).
 The routes look something like this:

 ```